NoiseEmail/NoiseCrypto/README.md

 # noisecrypto: Encryption and Decryption Methods for noise.email

 The `noisecrypto` repository contains TypeScript code for encryption and decryption methods used in **noise.email**.
-These methods are based on the noble curves library.

-## Installation
+## Local Installation

 To get started, follow these steps: